How To Give Your Bathroom Tiles a Makeover

 All of us are on a budget these days, and replacing a bathroom can be an expensive business once all the extras are taken into account.

-These extras could include cupboards, radiators, window coverings and of course, the tiles.
+These extras could include furniture, radiators, sanitaryware, and of course, tiles.
 One option is to tile over your existing tiles, to prevent the extra work and expense of removing them.
 Of course, this is not an ideal solution as you will just add to the depth of the wall.
 But if the tiles are in good condition and are in the positions you want them to be – why not just paint over them?

-Painting your bathroom tiles used to be the personification of a bodge job, but not any more.
-There are a number of specialist paints and, with the correct technique, you can end up with a great looking tile job.
+Painting your bathroom tiles used to be the definition of a bodge job, but not anymore.
+There are a number of specialist paints and, with the correct technique, you can end up with a stunning finish.
 Plus, only those in the know will realise that you turned those ugly patterned tiles into gleaming white and modern replacements.

 The best thing about painting over old tiles is that you can then put your efforts and your budget towards getting the best bathroom suite possible.
 You can replace your bath, basin, toilet seat or toilet without changing the positions of the plumbing, saving you money and changing your bathroom with minimum fuss.